 ANSI Z765-2021 requires that gross living area be measured from exterior dimensions.
 Whether you measure in the field with a laser or derive from a to-scale floor plan, the resulting GLA figure should reflect the exterior perimeter of each above-grade level.

-A to-scale floor plan traced at the exterior wall boundary produces the same figure as a field measurement, which is why floor plan tools are increasingly used by appraisers for comparable sales they can't physically inspect.
+A to-scale floor plan traced at the exterior wall boundary produces the same figure as a field measurement, which is why floor plan tools are increasingly used by appraisers for comparable sales they cannot physically inspect.
 As long as the plan is to scale and the calibration dimension is accurate, the output is ANSI-compliant.

 How do you calculate actual dimensions from a scaled floor plan?